Thursday, September 30, 2010

 Tuesday, September 14, 2010

 "Some people have been complaining about pop songs being used as commercials since the 70s.
 I always loved The Beach Boys’ “Fun Fun Fun,” especially for the brilliant falsetto harmony ending and Sly And The Family Stone’s “Hot Fun In the Summertime.”
 And the intro of Iggy Pop’s “Lust For Life” (featuring the drumming of Soupy Sales son) has become the new “Thus Spake Zarathustra” (or the 2001, Elvis intro theme) of TV ads.
 Key parts of all three are now being used for cruise ship TV spots.
 Music from an LSD casualty, a coke casualty, and a long time heroin addict to attract mostly retired couples to take overpriced vacations on ocean polluting ships that a record number of people have been puking their guts out on.
 Brilliant!
 (Psychotronic #38)No, Mr. Weldon.
 It's you who are brilliant for spinning it that way!
 I don't think Weldon comes by these observations via some Guy Debord détournement-recuperation angle, and that's why he's so cool.
 Well one of the reasons.
-His sense of the absurd is poker-faced in a way that would make Bunuel quietly weep for joy into a woman's shoe.
+His sense of the absurd is poker-faced in a way that would make Bunuel drop a woman's shoe in salute.

 Then there's his quiet meta-statements, made all the more powerful by their rarity, as in his capsule for I WAS A TEENAGE WEREWOLF: